-His success draw attention of Formula One scouts and he was given a chance of testing Jordan GP car in 2004 and pre season testing with Renault for 2004 season but with no contract.
+His success draws an attention of Formula One scouts and he was given a chance of testing Jordan GP car in 2004 and pre-season testing with Renault for 2004 season but with no contract.

-However, beside his involvement with Formula Nipon and Japan GT championship, Motoyama is also a Le Mans driver which participated in famous race 4 times (1998, 1999, 2012, 2014).
-Unfortunately, he only managed to finish race in 1999 and three other times crash or mechanical failure doomed his chances of finishing.
+However, besides his involvement with Formula Nippon and Japanese GT championship, Motoyama was also a Le Mans driver which participated in famous race four times (1998, 1999, 2012, 2014).
+Unfortunately, he only managed to finish the race in 1999 and three other times crash or mechanical failure doomed his chances of finishing.

-He came back to Le Mans in 2014 but just 5 laps after the start his Nissan ZEOD RC was broken down and out of the race.
-However, Satoshi Motoyama is one of the drivers whose hard work and concentration must pay off eventually.
-Too bad that Nissan has canceled its Le Mans program after bad results in 2015.
+He came back to Le Mans in 2014 with another experimental car, a Nissan ZEOD RC, but just five laps after the start his car was broken down and out of the race.

 Born in 1971, Motoyama started his racing career in Japanese Formula 3 Championship in 1990, spending next six seasons in that competition.
 After racing for five seasons without wins, reaching only a couple of podiums, Motoyama scored his maiden F3 victory in 1995 and finished as a vice-championship that year, losing a title to Pedro de la Rosa.

 In 1995, Motoyama also made a debut in the Japanese Touring Car Championship, driving a Toyota Corona Exiv for Object T team.
 Next year, he was driving Nissan Sunny or Nissan Primera in touring car races.

 The season 1996 was also marked by Motoyama's debut in the Formula Nippon and Japanese GT Championship.
 It means that he competed in three championships that year.
 The highlight of the season was his maiden Formula Nippon podium at Sugo, where he finished third.